LIFEHUBBER

 Supertonic is an on-device multilingual text-to-speech system designed for local inference through ONNX Runtime.

 The repository presents Supertonic as a compact TTS system with 31-language support, expression tags, 44.1kHz WAV output, model assets, Python package access, and examples for browser, mobile, desktop, and edge runtimes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is